Plugin & theme audit.

-A manual, line-by-line security review of a WordPress plugin or theme.
-By the same people who routinely find these issues during cleanup work.
+A manual source-code security review of a WordPress plugin or theme.

 What this is

-We get a copy of your plugin or theme source and we read it.
+I get a copy of your plugin or theme source and I read it.
 Function by function.
 Endpoint by endpoint.
-We look for the patterns that turn into compromises six months later — the ones a linter and a scanner miss because they're about intent, not syntax.
+I look for the patterns that turn into compromises six months later — the ones a linter and a scanner miss because they're about intent, not syntax.

-Then we write up what we found, how to reproduce each issue, and how to fix it without breaking the feature it sits inside.
+Then I write up what I found, how to reproduce each issue, and how to fix it without breaking the feature it sits inside.

 Who books this